hds/hegdenu.net/content/posts/understanding-async-await-4.md

 Then we'll call `send()` on our inner channel.

-We've already gone over teh details of what happens here in the sequence diagram.
+We've already gone over the details of what happens here in the sequence diagram.

 One implementation detail is that we clone the value to send to the inner channel.